rcardin/kactor/README.md

 ```

 The `spawn` builder is defined as an extension function of a `KactorContext<T>`.
 The `KactorContext<T>` is the context of an actor, giving access to a lot of functionalities.
 We can obtain a context using some of the behavior builders.
 In the above example, we used the `setup` builder.

-## Actor Behavior

-An actor behavior is a function that defines how an actor should react to a message.
-In detail, an actor behavior is a function that takes a message and returns a new behavior.
-The new behavior will be used to process the next message.
-All the actor builders we have seen so far require a behavior in input.

-We represent an actor behavior with the type `KBehavior<T>`.
-The type parameter `T` represents the type of the messages that the actor can process.

-We can create a behavior using one of the available builders.
-Let's see which are available in the library.

-### The `setup` Builder

-The first behavior builder we see is the `setup` builder.
-It allows to configure all the aspect of the behavior of an actor that are not strictly related to the processing of a message.
-In the example we have seen before, we used the `setup` builder to create an actor that spawns another actor.
-The `setup` builder takes a function that takes a `KactorContext<T>` and returns a `KActorBehavior<T>`.

 ## Disclosure